LSanten/LSanten.github.io/_mms-md/EYTLaserViz-A.md

 I developed this second prototype to explore the effects of a glow-in-the-dark canvas that is charged up by the UV/purple laser.
 The effect is not as interesting as expected.
 The

 ### videos of performance of V2
-a video of the blue-light laser performing to a song: [watch video here](https://drive.google.com/file/d/1l1MZriswP_XaEk1L2y1xKXLuPloSW3ox/view?usp=sharing)
+- a video of the blue-light laser performing to a song: [watch video here](https://drive.google.com/file/d/1l1MZriswP_XaEk1L2y1xKXLuPloSW3ox/view?usp=sharing)

-a video of the laser when bass is low to illustrate that the momvement of the visual largely depends on low frequencesy: [video here](https://drive.google.com/file/d/1kzZRIBprKgb_-05AWdPADXQzIdXBEBcN/view?usp=sharing)
+- a video of the laser when bass is low to illustrate that the movement of the visual largely depends on low frequency: [video here](https://drive.google.com/file/d/1kzZRIBprKgb_-05AWdPADXQzIdXBEBcN/view?usp=sharing)

 ### design of V2: laser & wireless remote control